Ramat HaSharon: History

 While qualifying for city status by number of residents (with more than 30 thousand residents) from the 1980s, Ramat HaSharon's mayors preferred to maintain the local council designation and acted to maintain the character of the settlement by limiting development.
 Although, Ramat HaSharon was later granted city status in 2002.

 Archaeology

 In August 2021, Israeli archaeologists led by Yoav Arbel excavated a Byzantine and Early Islamic settlement at Khirbat el-‘Ora, prior to the establishment of a new neighborhood.
 The excavation revealed a wine press paved with a mosaic along with a coin minted by Emperor Heraclius.
 According to coin expert Robert Kool, one side of the gold depicted the emperor and his two sons, while the other side depicted the hill of Golgotha in Jerusalem.
-A Greek or Aramaic inscription was engraved on the surface of the coins, probably with the name of the coin owner.
+A Greek or Aramaic writing was engraved on the surface of the coins, probably with the name of the coin owner.
 According to Yoel Arbel, stone mortars and millstones were used to grind barley and wheat and very likely also to crush herbs and healing plants.